-- International Funding Institutions have a key role to play to support local action and to leverage further funding. - International agencies play a key role in facilitating knowledge exchange and providing capacity building.
-This can include for institutions building, policy and infrastructure development, needs assessment and measurement of impacts.
+(f) International funding institutions have a key role to play to support local action and to leverage further funding;

+(g) International agencies play a key role in facilitating knowledge exchange and providing capacity-building.
+This can include institution-building, policy and infrastructure development, needs assessment and measurement of impacts.

-It is necessary to reach a collective agreement on the role of sustainable urbanisation within a wider agenda of sustainable development.
+162. It is necessary to reach a collective agreement on the role of sustainable urbanization within a wider agenda of sustainable development.
 This cannot be achieved if levels of government act in isolation.
-They need to adopt a systemic approach on multi-level governance, ensuring that policy priorities are in line and actions are mutually reinforcing in delivering on the New Urban Agenda.
+They need to adopt a systemic approach on multilevel governance, ensuring that policy priorities are in line and actions are mutually reinforcing in delivering on the New Urban Agenda.